pivotal/docs-tap/scst-scan/scan-types.hbs.md

 The source scan step in the test and scan supply chain performs a Software Composition Analysis (SCA) scan to inspect the open source dependencies of an application for vulnerabilities.
-This is performed by inspecting the file that the language uses for dependency declaration.
+You perform this by inspecting the file that the language uses for dependency declaration.
 For example:

 | Language | Dependency File |